Work Faster with This Photo Mechanic Lightroom Workflow

 Now it’s over to you to select the new destination folder for your selected images within your Lightroom catalog and you’re good to go!
 And from this moment, you can get straight into the editing process with a refined selection of images that you already know you want to work on.

-So, to summarise, not only does Photo Mechanic 6 speed up your selection process, but it enables you to get your head in the zone once you start editing.
+So, to summarize, not only does Photo Mechanic 6 speed up your selection process, but it enables you to get your head in the zone once you start editing.
 No more stop-start productivity!

 About the Author